 Understand the different types of credit recognition.
 Credit recognition generally falls into three categories.
 Credits may be accepted that apply to a degree, exempt you from a required course, or allow you placement into a more advanced course.

 Let CIS know if you have difficulty gaining credit recognition for your U of M course(s).
-Contact CIS Associate Director Jan Erickson at email@example.com.
+Contact CIS Associate Director Jan M. Erickson at firstname.lastname@example.org.

 Student Eligibility—Instructors have the authority to override student eligibility criteria, case-by-case, for students who don’t meet the criteria but have a strong chance for success in the particular course.
 Contact email@example.com for details.